Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Grilled Pork Chops Recipe Ingredients

 - This recipe works for pork chops of all sizes.
 Just make sure not to overcook them or they will dry out.
-A 145-degree internal temperature is the sweet spot for juicy, medium-rare pork chops.
+A 145-degree internal temperature is a sweet spot for juicy, medium-rare pork chops.
 This means the internal temperature is more important than worrying about how long they’ve been cooking.

 - High heat for a gas grill means you should have those knobs turned up as high as they will go.
 For a charcoal grill, try to reach about 500 degrees, minimum.